-As used herein, the term "JOANN", the "Company" and "we," "us" or "our" wherever used herein refer to JOANN Inc. (formerly known as Jo-Ann Stores Holdings Inc.), Needle Holdings LLC and Jo-Ann Stores, LLC and its wholly-owned subsidiaries, unless the context indicates to the contrary.
-Effective February 9, 2021, Jo-Ann Stores Holdings Inc. amended its certificate of incorporation to change its corporate name to "JOANN Inc." The amendment was approved by the Board of Directors and was effected by the filing of a Certificate of Amendment with the Delaware Secretary of State on March 16, 2021.
-All of the entities referenced in the prior sentence are all controlled by affiliates of Leonard Green & Partners, L.P. ("LGP").
+As used herein, the term "JOANN", the "Company" and "we," "us" or "our" wherever used herein refer to JOANN Inc., Needle Holdings LLC and Jo-Ann Stores, LLC and its wholly-owned subsidiaries, unless the context indicates to the contrary.
 We report on the basis of a 52- or 53-week fiscal year, which ends on the Saturday closest to the last day of January.
-Accordingly, references herein to "fiscal 2020" relate to the 52 weeks ended February 1, 2020, references herein to "fiscal 2021" relate to the 52 weeks ended January 29, 2022 and references herein to "fiscal 2023" relate to the 52 weeks ending January 28, 2023.
+Accordingly, references herein to "fiscal 2021" relate to the 52 weeks ended January 30, 2021, references herein to "fiscal 2022" relate to the 52 weeks ended January 28, 2023.
 In this Annual Report on Form 10-K, unless otherwise noted or the context otherwise requires, when we compare a metric between one period and a "prior period", we are comparing it to the analogous period from the prior fiscal year.